-RICHMOND, Va. — After over two years of anticipation, Altria Group Inc. announced that the U.S. Food and Drug Administration (FDA) has authorized the sale of the “heat-not-burn” IQOS tobacco device in the U.S. market, with about 500 convenience stores in the Atlanta area ready to market the product.
+RICHMOND, Va. — After more than two years of anticipation, Altria Group Inc. announced that the U.S. Food and Drug Administration (FDA) has authorized the sale of the heat-not-burn IQOS tobacco device in the U.S. market, with about 500 convenience stores in the Atlanta area ready to market the product.

 “PM USA will act on market insights and expects to scale IQOS quickly and efficiently,” said Howard Willard, chairman and CEO of Altria.

 The plan is to first introduce IQOS to adult smokers in the Atlanta market “to learn as much as possible, as quickly as possible,” Willard said, with the intention of grabbing “first-mover” advantage with the heated-tobacco devices.

 To support the introduction, PM USA plans to have a number of retail “touch points” in Atlanta, including an IQOS retail store in Lenox Square; numerous mobile and retail units; and HeatStick distribution in about 500 retail trade-partner c-store chains, including Circle K, Murphy USA,QuikTrip, RaceTrac, Speedway and additional retail partners.